Eugene91/lab_automation/README.md

 # lab_automation
-Scripts for automatic different lab equipment.
+Scripts for different lab equipment.
 Equipment.py constatins classes for controlling
 1. Tektronix TDS5000 via LAN/SCPI connection using pyvisa library.
 Due to the bag in firmware there is no way to get more than 5000 samples in a single SCPI readout.